-ACS Award in the Chemistry of Materials
+ACS Award In The Chemistry Of Materials

 Sponsored by E. I. du Pont de Nemours & Co.

-Kaner, 53, earned an A.B. in chemistry from Brown University in 1980 and a Ph.D. in inorganic chemistry from the University of Pennsylvania in 1984.
-He then worked as a postdoctoral fellow at UC Berkeley.
-In 1987, he joined the chemistry faculty at UCLA.
-He became a full professor of chemistry in 1993 and a professor of materials science and engineering in 2002.
+After graduating from USTC with a bachelor’s degree in 1987, Xia moved to the U.S. in 1991, received his master’s degree from the University of Pennsylvania in 1993, and then got his Ph.D. from Harvard University in 1996.
+As part of his thesis work, he carried out some of the seminal work in soft lithography with adviser George M. Whitesides.

-Over his career, Kaner has published more than 250 scientific papers and produced 14 patents.
-He has received the David & Lucile Packard Fellowship in Science & Engineering as well as Alfred P. Sloan, John Simon Guggenheim, and J. William Fulbright fellowships.
+Since then, Xia has held faculty positions at the University of Washington, Seattle; Washington University in St. Louis; and most recently Georgia Tech.

-Kaner will present the award address before the ACS Division of Inorganic Chemistry.
+Xia will present the award address before the ACS Division of Colloid & Surface Chemistry.

 Join the conversation